Skip to main content

 We highly recommend you map your CRM’s main unique identifier for each contact (e.g. Salesforce Id) to the EventsAir ExternalID field, especially if you're using a Smart Connector.
 This avoids having to rely on name/email matching.
 As shown in the example below, your contact mapping is also what will allow some fields to be pre-filled in your interactive (registration) site.
 You can also add logic rules based on these mapped fields (see more information below).

-NOTE: You can’t map fields that are tags/sub-tags, images, HTML, or Document types.
+NOTE: You can’t map fields that are images, HTML, or Document types.

 3. Add Attendee Verification to an Interactive (registration) site and configure